garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

       - Description
     * - | (1)
       - The most appropriate \ ``org.springframework.transaction.jta.JtaTransactionManager``\  is defined as bean with id as "transactionManager", in the application server on which the application has been deployed.
-        Bean definition class controls transaction by calling APIs of JTA.
+        This class controls the transaction by calling JTA APIs.

 persistence.xml settings
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""